facebook

 The meeting should be short and to the point.
 Deliver the news as plainly and factually as possible, give a reason for the layoff that isn’t personal, allow the impacted employee to respond, and alert them to what the next steps are.
 That could include a package with severance and outplacement, which should incorporate coaching services.
 While it might seem simplistic, that is a solid, by-the-book layoff notification.

-If your organisation is having to go through a layoff event, you’ll want some support and outplacement services in place for departing employees.
 Do contact us at the earliest opportunity to find out what Careerminds can offer you and your company.

 Elizabeth Openshaw